Power Challenge: Power Soccer

-In Power Soccer, users all around the world could play each other online on a virtual football stadium in an effort to make their team the best.
-There were different types of play available including tournaments, cups (both basic and clan), a practice area, a beginners area, and friendly matches.
-Teams would level up as they got XP (experience) by playing matches, with the highest attainable level being 99.
-Users could also compete in a world rankings list through gaining RP (rank points) for winning matches and losing RP when being defeated.
+Power Soccer allowed users worldwide to play each other online on a virtual football stadium to improve their teams.
+The game offered various types of play, including tournaments, cups (both basic and clan), a practice area, a beginners area, and friendly matches.
+Teams leveled up by gaining XP (experience) through matches, with the highest attainable level being 99.
+Users could compete in a world rankings list by gaining RP (rank points) for winning matches and losing RP when defeated.
 Power Soccer closed permanently on May 16, 2016.

 ManagerZone

-ManagerZone is a football and hockey management game where users play against each other in leagues and cups, managing aspects such as transfers, stadium building, player training, a youth academy, tactics, club economy and more.
+ManagerZone is a football and hockey management game where users compete against each other in leagues and cups, managing aspects such as transfers, stadium building, player training, a youth academy, tactics, club economy, and more.